rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 Instead of making deltas relative to each preceding delta, we make them relative to the closest preceding snapshot in the chain, as shown in [](#alternative-delta-chain).
 This allows version reconstruction to require only at most one delta and one snapshot for any version.
-While this does increase possible redundancies within delta chains, this can easily be compressed away, which we discuss in [](#storage).
+While this does increase possible redundancies within delta chains due to each delta _inheriting_ the changes of its preceding delta, this can easily be compressed away, which we discuss in [](#storage).

 <figure id="alternative-delta-chain">
 <img src="img/alternative-delta-chain.svg" alt="[alternative delta chain]">